Steps for Obtaining Academic Accommodations

-The mission of Shorter University Disabilities Services to ensuring that students with disabilities have equal, effective, and meaningful access, and can act as full participants in its programs, services, and activities.
-This is accomplished through a commitment to maintaining compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, the use of nondiscriminatory policies and procedures, and the provision of reasonable accommodations.
+The mission of Shorter University Disabilities Services to ensure that students with disabilities have access to programs, services, and activities.
+This is accomplished through a commitment to maintaining compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA), the use of nondiscriminatory policies and procedures, and the provision of reasonable accommodations.

 Section 504 and the ADA offer accommodations to students who: